Deborah Cadbury: Princes at War

 Princes at War: The Bitter Battle Inside Britain's Royal Family in the Darkest Days of WWII tells the story of the interlocked and conflicted lives of King George V's four surviving sons, the Duke of Windsor, King George VI, the Duke of Gloucester, and the Duke of Kent during the abdication crisis and later on during World War II.
-The story focuses, primarily, on the two oldest brothers, Edward VIII, who, purportedly betrayed his royal duty by "insisting on his right to marry" Wallis Simpson, and George VI, who by his actions was forced to take up the responsibilities of acting monarchy.
+The story focuses primarily on the two oldest brothers: Edward VIII, who purportedly betrayed his royal duty by "insisting on his right to marry" Wallis Simpson, and George VI, who was forced by Edward's actions to take up the responsibilities of being monarch.
 Cadbury's book "combines family drama against the backdrop of the war" which results in a telling of events "with deep sympathy to George VI".
-Cadbury vilifies Edward VIII and leaves open the question as to how close the Duke and Duchess of Windsor were to certain members of the Nazi regime.
+Cadbury vilifies Edward VIII and leaves open the question as to how close the Duke and Duchess of Windsor were to certain members of the Nazi Germany regime.

+The School that Escaped the Nazis

+The School That Escaped the Nazis is a non-fiction book that tells the true story of Anna Essinger, a schoolteacher who smuggled her progressive school from Nazi Germany to England in 1933.
+The book follows the challenges and triumphs of the school and its pupils, some of whom were Jewish orphans and survivors of the Holocaust.
+The book is based on letters, diaries, interviews, and testimonies from the former students, and offers a unique perspective on Nazi persecution and the Holocaust.
+The book was published in July 2022 by PublicAffairs.